qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 **Snapping**

-To form an area, vertices of connected boundaries must have EXACTLY the same coordinates.
+To form an area, vertices of connected boundaries must have **exactly** the same coordinates.
 This can be achieved using snapping tool only if canvas and vector map have the same CRS.
 Otherwise, due conversion from map coordinates to canvas and back, the coordinate may become slightly different due to representation error and CRS transformations.